 New arrivals who are house-hunting in the city would do well to first get to know the different areas and suburbs in Miami.
 Physically exploring a neighbourhood has the added advantage of seeing properties for sale or for rent that may not be listed elsewhere.
 Another alternative for finding accommodation in the city is by searching online classifieds and in the property sections of local newspapers.

 A less time-consuming option is hiring a real estate agent or contacting a property management company.
 The one downside of this is that some agents are more scrupulous than others.
 A good way to minimise risks is to go by word of mouth and ensure that the agent belongs to a reputable realtors' organisation.

-A rental lease in Miami can be written or verbal.
-However, most agreements are in writing as verbal agreements can be misunderstood.
+A rental lease in Miami can be written or verbal, but most agreements are in writing as verbal agreements can be misunderstood.
 The written lease can be anything from a formal contract to a simple letter stating the landlord and tenant's rights and obligations.
 Leases are generally for a fixed term, which is typically a year.
 If a lease doesn't say what the duration of the contract is, the duration is determined by the period in which the tenant pays their rent – for example, weekly or monthly.

-Expats should be aware that landlords in Miami tend to charge a security deposit of one to two months' rent upfront, as well as the first and the last month’s rent, but they shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.
+Landlords in Miami tend to charge a security deposit of one to two months' rent upfront, as well as the first and the last month’s rent.
+That said, new arrivals shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.

-Typically, tenants in Miami are responsible for paying their own utilities.
-However, they should check with their landlord whether it's their own responsibility to set these services up or not.
+Typically, tenants in Miami are responsible for paying their own utilities, but they should check with their landlord whether it's their own responsibility to set these services up or not.
 In some cases utilities like gas and electricity will be paid for by the landlord; however, this can lead to a higher rental fee.